 We reported following the 2017 UN Forum on Business and Human Rights on the progress of an international treaty on the subject.
 On 19th July 2018, the Open-ended Intergovernmental Working Group (OEIGWG) presented the draft text of a treaty to the High Commissioner for Human Rights (through the Permanent Mission of Ecuador, acting as Chair

-Christopher Walter works with employer clients on domestic and international HR-legal compliance and human rights projects.
-Mr. Walter co-chairs the firm’s International Employment practice, and serves as Managing Partner of the London office.
+Christopher Walter works with employer clients on domestic and international HR-legal compliance, disputes, and transactional projects.
+Chris is a former co-chair of the firm’s International Employment practice, and previously served for eight years as Managing Partner of the London office.

 Businesses are being bombarded with information about their global human rights and other nonfinancial responsibilities, and are under growing pressure to publicize their efforts in that regard.
 Below we outline five key developments that business should be actively monitoring in a rapidly evolving landscape.

 Governmental efforts to force transparency are intended to…